GavinL2001/supersonic-update-script/README.md

 # supersonic-update-script
-A bash script to update/install Supersonic on macOS.
+A bash script to update/install dweymouth/Supersonic on macOS.